A pandemic winter foretells a backcountry skiing boom, but it’s not a sport to take lightly

 This winter, Johnson, her husband and their 14-year-old son are taking an AIARE Level 1 course with an eye toward ski touring around her husband’s family’s vacation home on Priest Lake in Idaho. “[The pandemic] was a push to do something I might not otherwise have been pushed to do.”

-Outfitting for backcountry skiing doesn’t come cheap.
-Evo salesperson Bates Tillman estimates all the necessary equipment comes out around $2,200 MSRP — and that’s before spending around $400 on an avalanche education course.
+Outfitting for backcountry skiing doesn’t come cheap — evo salesperson Bates Tillman estimates all the necessary equipment comes out around $2,200 MSRP.
+That’s before spending around $400 on an avalanche education course.
 Flynn shopped end-of-season deals and still spent $1,500.
 Used and heavier gear can net cost savings.
 Wyatt Schulke, 24, a diesel mechanic from Granite Falls, declined to renew his season pass at Stevens Pass this season over the risk of missing powder days due to the reservation system.
 He plowed that savings into a backcountry rig that cost $400.
 Now he’s looking to outfit his fiancée and enroll her in clinics with SheJumps, a nonprofit that connects women with outdoor opportunities, to improve her skiing.

 After three outings already this season, Schulke has no regrets but did learn a hard truth.
 “I realized I’m out of shape,” he said.
 “Sitting around for a couple months did me no favors.”